Crypto Storage Guide: Complete Guide

 Exchanges are convenient for trading but not recommended for long-term storage due to hacking risks and lack of private key control.

-What happens if I forget my seed phrase?
+What happens if I forget my recovery phrase?

-Without your seed phrase or private keys, your cryptocurrency is permanently lost.
+Without your mnemonic phrase or private keys, your cryptocurrency is permanently lost.
 This is why secure backup storage is crucial.

-Should I use a passphrase with my seed phrase?
+Should I use a passphrase with my backup words?

 Yes, adding a passphrase (25th word) provides an additional security layer.
-Even if someone finds your seed phrase, they can't access funds without the passphrase.
+Even if someone finds your wallet backup, they can't access funds without the passphrase.

 How often should I update my wallet software?